This talk will present an overview of the basic objectives of

 Paul Goldbart, Physics, UIUC & UC-Boulder

-Theory and DNA Optimality: Why Does DNA Have Four Bases?
+Information Theory and DNA Optimality: Why Does DNA Have Four Bases?

 Matt Gordon, Physics, UIUC